jaketnicholas/wifi-setup-script/README.md

 # wifi-setup-script
-The UNH Linux Club Automatic Wi-Fi Setup Script
+The UNH Linux Club Automatic Wi-Fi Setup Script... modified by myself in order to work with the new secure network at UNH, eduroam!

 Usage
 =====